Veleno Designs Quantum D2 Flashlight Review

 LED and Beam

-I purchased this used but was told it’s a Cree XP-G2.
+I purchased this used, but was told it’s a Cree XP-G2.
 It’s an older variant, so that’s probably reasonable.
-If I was buying now I’d definitely get Nichia 219c or Cree XP-L HI.
+If I were buying now, I’d definitely get Nichia 219c or Cree XP-L HI.
 Those are good choices.

 These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
 These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.
 Sort of random modes from lower to highest output.